On Marketing Technology

 MTS: Could you tell us about a standout digital campaign?
 (Who was your target audience and how did you measure success)

-MTS: How do you prepare for an AI-centric world as a business leader?
+MTS: How do you prepare for an AI-centric world as a marketing leader?

 MTS: One word that best describes how you work.